 Here are seven questions to contemplate if you are considering leaving your job due to burnout:

-1. Are you in an abusive situation at work or an extremely toxic work situation that is compromising your safety, your physical health, or your mental health?
+1. Are you in an abusive or extremely toxic work situation at work that is compromising your safety, your physical health, or your mental health?

 If you are, then give serious consideration to leaving soon.
 Make a plan to leave, even if it is an imperfect one.

 2. What are you quitting if you leave, and what are you quitting if you stay?

 Think about what quitting means on either side of this decision.
 You could be giving up something by leaving or by staying.